 About the Event

-Bring your family this spring, as we look into a place and a period that exploded with creativity and birthed inventions that literally transformed the world — Dayton Ohio.
+Bring your family as we look into a place and a period that exploded with creativity and birthed inventions that literally transformed the world — Dayton Ohio.
 When the Bishop Milton Wright’s two sons, Wilbur and Orville, made their historic flight in 1903, Dayton residents had more patents per capita than any other U.S. city.
 Factories sprang up producing cash registers, train cars, sewing machines (the Davis Sewing factory was a mile long!) bicycles, airplanes and much more.
 Landmark Events historian Bill Potter will guide us through some great venues, providing a distinctly Christian interpretation of the sites and stories we encounter.
 We guarantee you will leave inspired and encouraged!

 Here we will see the original 1905 Wright Flyer III, the world’s first practical airplane and second oldest airplane in existence, the 1835 B&O (Grasshopper) steam locomotive, and the first automobile self-starter, along with scores of other inventions uniquely displayed in their exhibits.
 You will be immersed in the region’s history while strolling through 30 historical buildings and interacting with the hundreds of innovative artifacts.